 It happened, a wasp has been named after me!
 My friend and colleague Yves Braet has named this wasp from Papua New Guinea after me.
-This is also great in another way as well: the species belongs to the genus Austroascogaster, a genus I have described in 2013.
+This is also great in another way: the species belongs to the genus Austroascogaster, a genus I have described in 2013.
 Back then, I had specimens from Australia, Papua New Guinea and Indonesia.
 Yves Braet has found -apart from A. kittelae – another 8 species in PNG.
 Awesome!

 The publication is available here: http://press.uchicago.edu/ucp/books/book/distributed/I/bo26556745.html